 According to the study, the proposed route uses several different facility types.
 Because of the lack of abandoned rail corridors and the difficulty of acquiring right-of-way from private owners, the majority of the trail makes extensive use of existing pubic rights-of-way such as state and county roads and city streets.

-To date, no portions of the LCT have been developed.
+To date, no portions of the LCT have been developed, although plans to sign the trail are now moving forward.

 Plan for Completion